Ultragamer2010/DofE_bronze_python/README.md

 The software proposed in that link unfortuntley is only acccesable with the operative system Ubuntu but the operative system i have right now is chromeOS. both are versiions of Linux however i am still not able to run GitKraken and GitAhead in my system.

 I have read in [this question in Reddit](https://www.reddit.com/r/github/comments/mrssml/comment/guptdqt/) that another way to do this is directly from my IDE, using "GitHub integration".
 I am going to try this.

+I have tried to install in my Anaconda enviroment two differnt jupyterlab-github

+I have tried installing anaconda environment
+- jupyter-github.
+- jupyter-git.

+But this did not work, because I am using Anaconda cloud, and I do not have the permissions to install anything new.
+So in my next session I will try:
+- set up my Anaconda cloud account to allow adding extensions.
+- set up a local Anaconda environment where I run JupyterLab in my computer, so I have control over what I install.

+#---